1ampupa/basictodo/README.md

+# BASICTODO 📝
-BASICTODO Testing 1 by 1ampupa
+VERSION Testing 1 by 1ampupa

-a simple to do list written in Python
+a simple to-do list written in Python

+---

--- Features
+## 🌸 Features
-- Command line Program
+- Command-line based
+- Lightweight and (hopefully) functional

+---

--- Commands List
+## 💻 Commands List
+none yet 😭 work in progress ok

+---

--- Disclaimer
+## ⚠️ Disclaimer
-Dear Python programmers,
-I know I use PascalCase for variables name not the Snake-case you familar with, so please dont boom me :D
+dear python devs,
+i know my naming convention is cursed.
+it’s not snake_case, it’s chaotic_energy_case 😭
+so pls don’t bomb me, ty 🙏

+this repo is basic. my skills are basic.
+but at least... it runs (probably).

+- 1ampupa